European-Unified-ID/EUID-docs/docs/guides/integration-mobile-client-side.md

    ```js
    Development/UID2SDKDevelopmentApp/UID2SDKDevelopmentApp.xcodeproj
    ```
-1. Set the `UID2EnvironmentEUID` key to `YES` in `Development/UID2SDKDevelopmentApp/UID2SDKDevelopmentApp/Info.plist` in Xcode's editor.
-Alternatively you can use `plutil` from the command line:
+1. In `Development/UID2SDKDevelopmentApp/UID2SDKDevelopmentApp/Info.plist` in Xcode's editor, set the `UID2EnvironmentEUID` key to `YES`.
+Alternatively, you can use `plutil` from the command line:
    ```console
    plutil -replace UID2EnvironmentEUID -bool YES Development/UID2SDKDevelopmentApp/UID2SDKDevelopmentApp/Info.plist
    ```
-   to revert back to using a UID2 environment,
+   to revert back to using a UID2 environment:
    ```console
    plutil -replace UID2EnvironmentEUID -bool NO Development/UID2SDKDevelopmentApp/UID2SDKDevelopmentApp/Info.plist
    ```
 1. Run the **UID2SDKDevelopmentApp** app scheme.
 1. When you've started the app, make sure that the **Client Side** checkbox is checked.
-1. Enter an email address, and then click the arrow to the right.
+1. Enter an email or phone number, and then click the arrow to the right.

 </TabItem>
 </Tabs>

 Behind the scenes, the development app makes the following EUID SDK API call.
-This call sends a request to the EUID service to generate an <Link href="../ref-info/glossary-uid#gl-identity">identity</Link> (an EUID token and associated values) for the email input:
+This call sends a request to the EUID service to generate an <Link href="../ref-info/glossary-uid#gl-identity">identity</Link> (an EUID token and associated values) for the email/phone input:

 <Tabs groupId="language-selection">
 <TabItem value='android' label='Android'>